-Voluntary assisted dying (VAD) refers to the assistance provided by a health practitioner to a person with a terminal illness, disease or medical condition to end their life.
-'Voluntary' means it is the person's voluntary choice.
-The person must have decision-making capacity to decide to access VAD.
+Voluntary assisted dying (VAD) refers to the assistance provided to a person by a health practitioner to end their life.
+'Voluntary' means the practice is the person's voluntary choice, and that he or she is competent (has capacity) to decide to access VAD.